Finding the right window AC unit for your home

 The easiest way to take advantage of evaporative cooling is to use a fan in place of an air conditioner, wherever possible.
 Human beings evolved on the hot savannah of Africa, and we didn’t have the best window air conditioner back then!
 Instead, we sweated, and as wind or breezes blew by, the sweat evaporated, which cooled our bodies.
 Surprisingly, this evolutionary adaptation still works today!
 And while a bedroom may not be as breezy as Maropeng (the “cradle of humankind” in South Africa) was 50,000 years ago, adding a table fan or ceiling fan to a room will produce just as good a breeze, and help keep you nice and cool.
 I’ve spent many a scorching night in tropical Costa Rica, where I lived for a year, with a ceiling fan pushing hot air down on my bed, and even though the temperature was 85F in the bedroom, I was cool!

-Take advantage of cool nigh temperatures.
+Take advantage of cool night temperatures.
 Temperature variations between the daily peak (typically around 3-4pm) and the daily low (typically around 4-6am) can be as much as 30F on a hot summer day.
 That cool pre-dawn air is just sitting there waiting for us to take advantage of it, yet many people run their central air conditioners through the night, drawing heat out of the house in a fairly inefficient refrigeration cycle.
 If they just drew the cool air into the house with a window fan, they could lower the indoor temperature more quickly with far less energy use.

 Get used to being hot!
 The American way of life may not be negotiable, but it sure is expensive to keep the indoor temperature always at a perfect 75F in summer, even when it’s 95F or 105F outside.
 The fact is that the more air conditioning we use, the more dependent we become on the air temperature being within a very narrow range.
 I used to be extremely intolerant to heat – anything over about 85F made me very uncomfortable.
 But after my year in Costa Rica, where temperatures in the dry season were in the high 90’s every day, my tolerance for extreme heat improved a fair bit.
 If you can train yourself to tolerate even a 1 or 2 degree increase in the temperature you set your air conditioner at, you will save some energy, and if you can bump it up 3-5 degrees beyond absolute comfort, you’ll save even more.